bill9800/Projects-in-IIPP-and-POC/README.md

 # Rice University Python Homework
 Some HW practice in Fundamentals of Computing(Rice University) By Bill Chang
+Press the start bottom to play the demo.
 ## An Introduction to Interactive Programming in Python (Part 1)
 Mini-project #1 - Rock-paper-scissor-lizard-Spock
 >http://www.codeskulptor.org/#user42_fzphVJAIlT_5.py